Batch Calibration: Rethinking Calibration for In-Context Learning and Prompt Engineering: A Systematic Analysis of Calibration

-which is a \textit{rotation} of the ICL's linear decision boundary around the origin.
+\paragraph{What Constitutes a Better Decision Boundary for Calibrations?} To address this research question, we first derive the decision boundary for each category of calibration methods.
+We recall that the classification by a LLM is based on $\operatorname*{arg\,max}_{j \in \{0,...,J-1\}}p_j$ where $p_j$ denotes the $j$-th element of output vector $\mathbf{p}$.
+Consider binary classification problem for simplicity: the decision boundary $h(\mathbf{p})$ for ICL is given by the line $p_0 - p_1 = 0$: the model predicts class 0, $y_0$, if $p_0 - p_1 \geq 0$, and class 1 otherwise.
+Consequently, CC and DC that apply an affine transformation at $\mathbf{p}$ is equivalent to a linear transformation to the decision boundary.
+In CC with $\mathbf{W}=\operatorname*{diag}(\hat{\mathbf{p}})^{-1}$, $\mathbf{b}=\mathbf{0}$, the decision boundary can then be derived as $ p_0 \times \frac{1}{\hat{p}_{0}} = p_1 \times \frac{1}{\hat{p}_{1}} \rightarrow p_0 - p_1 \times \frac{\hat{p}_{0}}{\hat{p}_{1}} = 0$, which is a \textit{rotation} of the ICL's linear decision boundary around the origin.
 Similarly, DC with $\mathbf{W}=\mathbf{I}$, $\mathbf{b}=-\frac{1}{T}\sum_{t} \mathbf{p}(y|[\textsc{Random Text}]_{t}, C)=-\hat{\mathbf{p}}$ is equivalent to a \textit{shift} of ICL's linear decision boundary away from the origin, such that $p_0-p_1 = (\hat{p}_{0}-\hat{p}_{1})$.
 It is worth noting that both calibration choices lead to a linear decision boundary, indicating that the calibration problem can be framed as an unsupervised decision boundary learning problem.
 Based on this intuition, we further derive the decision boundary for PC as $P_\text{G}(\mathbf{p}|\mu_{0},\Sigma_{0})-P_\text{G}(\mathbf{p}|\mu_{1},\Sigma_{1})=0$, which delivers a non-linear boundary between the estimated Gaussian mixtures.
 We conduct a preliminary experiment to visualize the derived decision bounds from existing calibration methods alongside the ICL baseline.
 In Fig.~\ref{fig:db}, we observe that uncalibrated ICL is biased towards predicting \texttt{negative} in the SST-2 task.
 This biased prediction is then mitigated by each calibration method, where we observe a rotated decision boundary from CC, a shifted boundary from DC, and a non-linear boundary between the GMMs by PC.
 However, in the QNLI task (bottom row of Fig.~\ref{fig:db}), we observe failure cases in the calibration baselines, in particular, PC (third figure from the left), where it fails to capture the correct distribution for each class.
 From Fig.~\ref{fig:db} and the additional results in Fig.~\ref{fig:dba} in Appendix~\S\ref{app:aexp}, we find that while theoretically more flexible, the non-linear decision boundaries learned by PC tend to be susceptible to overfitting and may suffer from instability in EM-GMM.
 We hypothesize that the PC boundary is even more vulnerable to instability for more challenging multi-class tasks due to the increased difficulties of learning clusters and assigning classes correctly.
 Conversely, we find that linear decision boundaries, as evidenced by CC and DC, can be more robust and generalizable across tasks.
 We validate this hypothesis by proposing BC with extensive experiments in Sec.~\ref{sec:mainexp}.

 \paragraph{Is Content-free Input a Good Estimator of the Contextual Prior?}